 The intercollegiate athletic program is an integral part of the college’s educational objectives.
 The program is part of a network of services provided to enhance the student life environment.
-As a member of the NJCAA, the Maryland JUCO, and Region XX Conferences, the college provides programs to appeal to a vast majority of the Howard Community College student body.
+As a member of the NJCAA, the Maryland JUCO Conference, and Region XX, the college provides programs to appeal to a vast majority of the Howard Community College student body.

 At present, our sports program offers men’s and women’s lacrosse, women’s volleyball, men’s and women’s soccer, basketball, cross country, and outdoor track.
-Participation requires full-time academic enrollment, unless a student possesses a documented learning disability or has accumulated 24 credits over one calendar year with part-time enrollment and has never been full time at any institution.
+Participation requires full-time academic enrollment, unless a student possesses a documented learning disability dated within three years of initial college enrollment.
 For further information, contact a coach in the Athletic & Fitness Center at 443-518-1380.

 Equity in Athletics Disclosure Act (EADA)

 HCC is a Division III school (Division II in Men’s and Women’s Basketball, Division I in Men’s and Women’s Lacrosse) and a member of the Maryland Juco Athletic Conference and NJCAA (National Junior College Athletic Association).
 The college does not offer ANY athletically related aid to Division III programs.
-There are athletic scholarships available to Division II programs which are men’s and women’s basketball.
+There are athletic scholarships available in DI which are men’s and women’s lacrosse, and DII which are men’s and women’s basketball programs.
 The athletic program is funded through a portion of student consolidated fees.
 A full disclosure of gender participation, expenditures and other resources are made available by the college in the main office in the Athletic & Fitness Center.